gurtej-singh-makkar/website/content/blog/ATOMs-Experience-At-ROS-Developers-Meetup.md

 #### Our Thoughts on this event :
 {{<figure src="/images/blog/ros-meetup/l2.jpeg" width=50% >}}
 The event was a grand success and it was a great opportunity for us to meet industry professionals, learn from their experiences, and network at these gatherings which increases our community reach to a great extent.
 We look forward to attending more such events in future and even organising such events to spread the culture of technological innovation.
-Stay tuned to our website and social media handles for more such insightful updates, till then keep learning and exploring the world of robotics with A.T.O.M.
+Stay tuned to our website and social media handles for more such insightful updates, till then keep learning and exploring the world of robotics with R².